lacker/seticore/README.md

 ## Quickstart

-You need g++, cmake 3.10 or above, a CUDA toolkit, and hdf5 with the bitshuffle plugin installed. `nvcc` should be in your `$PATH`.
+You need g++, cmake (developed with 3.23.2), a CUDA toolkit, capnproto, and hdf5 with the bitshuffle plugin installed. `nvcc` should be in your `$PATH`.

 Git clone this repo, then update submodules and run the make script: